Admissions and Paying your Deposit

 I have a Health Form Hold on my SIS Account?
 How can it be removed?

-Please follow the three-step process found here.
+All pre-entrance health requirements are included on this site.
+A hold will be placed on your account if you have not completed all required vaccinations and submitted your health forms.
 Any questions or concerns regarding Health Forms should contact the Student Health and Wellness Center at (410) 516-8272 or via email at [email protected].

 Placement Auditions